drtfkjr/drtfkjr.github.io/pages/cv.md

 *Graduate Teaching Assistant · Fall 2025*
 Supported course delivery and student development in foundational biomedical engineering concepts.
 Contributed to undergraduate instruction for 180+ students across two semesters.

+**Guest Lecturer — Applied Physiology & Kinesiology (APK Masters Program)** *University of Florida*
+Delivered asynchronous lecture on basketball performance analysis and the application of AI in sports science for graduate students in the APK Masters program.